Frequently Asked Questions

 Yes.
 When you make a booking request for a consultation with a medical practitioner, you are required to upload a clear image of your valid Hong Kong Identity Card, passport or birth certificate onto DrGo App.
 If you do not do so, your booking request may be declined.

-If you are pregnant, you may not make a booking request for a consultation on DrGo, but you may still register and remain registered as a user under DrGo.
-But this restriction is not applicable if you are making a booking request for a COVID-19 Test video consultation.
+If you are pregnant, you may register and remain registered as a DrGo User, but you may not make a booking request for a general practice consultation on DrGo; however, this restriction is not applicable if you are making a booking request for a consultation with a Chinese medical practitioner or for a COVID-19 Testing.

 Please note that pregnant ladies and children under 14 years of age may not book to see a doctor on DrGo.
-But the aforesaid restrictions are not applicable if you are making a booking request for a COVID-19 Test video consultation.
+But the aforesaid restrictions are not applicable if you are making a booking request for a consultation with a Chinese medical practitioner or for a COVID-19 Testing.
 If you have any symptoms which may require immediate medical attention, DrGo is not suitable for you.
 At the time of the video consultation, the user must physically be in Hong Kong.
+If you are a minor (i.e. under 18 years of age) at the time of video consultation, you are required to be physically accompanied by an adult during the video consultation.

 If a medical practitioner renders it necessary and appropriate based on his professional judgement after a consultation, he may issue medical certificates (e.g. sick leave certificate) and/or referral letters and/or prescribe medication to you.
 Any such medication and Medical Certificate, together with a DrGo receipt, will be delivered to your designated address.